-An essential feature indicates nearly 50% higher volumetric refrigerating capacity (R410A/R22 – comparison of performance data of a semi-hermetic compressor) compared to R22, but with the consequence of a proportional rise in system pressures (R410A/R22 – comparison of pressure levels).
+An essential feature indicates nearly 50% higher volumetric refrigerating capacity (Comparison of performance data) compared to R22, but with the consequence of a proportional rise in system pressures (Comparison of pressure levels).

 At high condensing temperatures, energy consumption/COP initially seems to be less favourable than with R22.

 This is mainly due to the thermodynamic properties.
 On the other hand, very high isentropic efficiencies are achievable (with reciprocating and scroll compressors), so that the real differences are lower.